deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 ### November 2018

 - Reworked user registration:
-  - Non-members can now be registered more easily as "Affiliates."
+  - Non-members can now be registered more easily as "Affiliate."
   - Affiliates can only see the meal schedule (for the chef), their account page, and the bug reporting page.
   - Fixed some bugs where affiliates could not see their account page.
 - Attempted to fix an issue with uploading an avatar.